pi-star-2025/pi_star/eye_candy_vr.md

 It’s easiest for birds, insects, and reptiles to have ripples on the wavelengths of this network.
 Birds in particular are similar to diamonds in reflecting messages

-Humans interact unconsciously and in dreams, via green "eye-candy diamonds" in the eyes.
+Humans interact unconsciously and in dreams, via green octagons in the eyes ("eye candy").

-These diamonds are the most complex green vision in regards to quantum geometry.
+These diamonds are very fuzzy, bc together they created geoemtry which seems to have millions of sides, trillions even.
+Really, it's all just parties of social comparison creating magical amoounts of deferred "3's" (8 - 5 = 3), or memories.

 ## Red / Blue / Green 🪞 🍀 🌷 🍭 🎂